 Perhaps you’ve grown tired of fighting crowds on public land.
 Those 4 a.m. races from the boat launch get old quick.
 Or maybe you’re just looking for your own piece of property you can manage properly.
-Regardless of your reasons, you’ve made a big step in deciding you want to purchase land of your own.
+Regardless of your reasoning, you’ve made a big step toward deciding you want to purchase land of your own.

 Buying waterfowl property can seem like a daunting task.
 Without knowing what you’re getting into, it certainly can be.
-But, we’re here to help.
-Keep in mind the tips we present here to help guide you as you make the decision of what you want in a piece of hunting land.
+But, we’re here to help guide you as you make the decision of what you want in a piece of hunting land.

 Research Where You’ll be Hunting

-Before you begin searching for property, figure out the flyway you’ll be hunting.
+Before you begin searching for property, determine which flyway you’ll be hunting.
 There are four major flyways in the United States: Pacific, Central, Mississippi and Atlantic.
 Not every waterfowl species frequents every flyway.
 For instance, snow geese can be found mainly in the Mississippi and Central flyways, meaning you’ll have the opportunity to partake in spring conservation hunts.
 That can extend your waterfowl hunting season, but only if you have agricultural habitat suitable for snow geese.
-Knowing your preferred quarry will factor into your decision of which type of property to buy.
+Deciding on your preferred quarry will factor into the your decision of which type of property to buy.

 Decide on Habitat Type

 There are several habitat options for a duck hunter: timber, agricultural, coastal, river or lake.
-Each type of habitat, and depending on which flyway you’re hunting, is better suited for specific ducks.
+Each type of habitat is better suited for specific ducks and will depend on the flyaway you’re hunting.
 You won’t kill any Canada geese in flooded timber, but you’ll likely have your fill of mallards and wood ducks.

 Once you’ve nailed down which type of ducks you’re interested in hunting, you can limit your search to habitat types.
 If you’re more interested in harvesting dabbling ducks, stick to coastal marshes, rivers, agricultural property and timber.
 For freshwater divers, look for land adjoining large lakes.
 Sea ducks obviously can be found in coastal zones.
 Geese frequent agricultural areas, but can also be hunted in lakes and rivers.